Borrowing Information from an Unidentifiable Model: Guaranteed Efficiency Gain with a Dichotomized Outcome in the External Data: Introduction

 These methods have achieved significant success across a variety of fields.
 The concept of data fusion traces back to the evolved ability of humans and animals to incorporate information from multiple senses to enhance survival.
 For instance, combining sight, touch, smell, and taste helps determine whether a substance is edible \citep{hall1997introduction}.
 In genomics, integrating expression data, gene sequencing data, and network data provides a heterogeneous description of genes and a distinctive view of cellular mechanisms \citep{lanckriet2004statistical}.
 In causal inference, researchers have proposed combining data from randomized controlled trials with observational data to evaluate the effects of treatments or interventions on target populations different from the study population \citep{stuart2015assessing, bareinboim2016causal, dahabreh2020extending, colnet2024causal}.
 In machine learning, similar principles have been applied in the contexts of semi-supervised learning, transfer learning, and distribution shifts \citep{quinonero2008dataset}.

 When combining data from different sources, assumptions are being made about how the distributions of their corresponding populations differ.
-Many existing approaches require that these populations share a common joint distribution or a portion of it, such as the conditional distribution of the outcome $Y$ given the covariate $\X$ (known as covariate shift) or the conditional distribution of the covariate given the outcome (known as label shift).
-This concept, known as ``exchangeability'' across different data sources, enables the transfer or generalization of conclusions across populations, thereby facilitating data integration \citep{degtiar2023review}.
+Many existing approaches require that these populations share a common joint distribution or a portion of it, such as the conditional distribution of outcome given covariate (covariate shift) or the conditional distribution of covariate given outcome (label shift).
+This concept, known as ``exchangeability'' across different sources, enables the transfer or generalization of conclusions across populations, thereby facilitating data integration \citep{degtiar2023review}.

 In these assumptions regarding ``exchangeability'', some more nuanced conditions are implicitly assumed.
-For example, it might be assumed that difference sources measure the exactly same set of covariate $\X$, or, exactly the same outcome $Y$.
+For example, it might be assumed that different sources measure the exactly same set of covariate, or, exactly the same outcome.
 In reality, these implicit conditions might be violated thus the assumption regarding the common distribution cannot be justified. \cite{li2023data} studied some data fusion techniques when different sources of data are not perfectly aligned, and investigated the potential efficiency gain by making use of slightly misaligned data sources.